Educators

 see also: Musician, Composer, Writer/Journalist

-Charlotte Botterill writes
+Charlotte Botterill writes How The Page Got Its Dots

 “The purpose of my page is to demystify the composition process.
 I give detailed breakdowns of how I composed existing pieces alongside realtime updates on projects which I am currently working on.
 My aim is to take the fear out of starting a large scale project, to give strategies to cope with feeling overwhelmed by said project, and to talk honestly about the challenges as well as the successes.
 I will also share my sources of inspiration.”